codepr/pokespeare/README.md

 ![test](https://github.com/codepr/pokespeare/workflows/test/badge.svg)

-Simple REST API that, given a Pokemon name, returns its Shakesperean description.
+Simple REST API that, given a Pokemon name, returns its Shakesperean description for TrueLayer.

 The application exposes a single endpoint `/pokemon/<name>` which can be queried via `GET` method passing the pokemon name and it will return a JSON in the form of